kumahq/kuma-website/docs/docs/1.7.x/security/api-server-auth.md

    mkdir /opt/client-certs
    cp /tmp/tls.crt /opt/client-certs/client1.pem
    ```
    All client certificates must end with `.pem` extension.
-Remember to only put provide certificates without keys.
+Remember to only provide certificates without keys.

    Configure control plane by pointing to this directory
    ```sh